sacgov/personal-website/priv/2021-01-22-pentathlos.md

 > Know thyself <br>
 > \- ancient greek proverb.

 I will be trying a series of experiments on myself altering my habits to achieve my goals of a healthy, happy and productive life.
 I intend to journal my findings, relevant literature, thoughts and the effectiveness of experiments.
-This is also to understand my motvators and decipher my ambitions.
+This is also to understand my motivations and decipher my ambitions.

 Trying an experiment on myself would make gamify my life.
-Every day is a fun activty exploring the world.
-Who doesn't love a live action role-playing game.
+Every day is a fun activty.
+A live action role-playing game.

 ## Why the name Pentathlos?
 Eratosthenes of Cyrene was a Greek polymath: a mathematician, geographer, poet, astronomer, and music theorist.
 He is a great personal source of inspiration to me.
 His [experiment](https://en.wikipedia.org/wiki/Eratosthenes#Measurement_of_Earth's_circumference) to find the earth's circumference astounded me when i first read about it in my high school.